See a list of Risk Management and Insurance Programs by Clicking Here!

-Risk management and insurance, also known as actuarial science, is the area of study and employment that deals with the evaluation of risk in a given situation, typically applied how and for what amount a person may be insured.
-Individuals in this field will use a variety of models and methods to calculate risk, assigning a monetary value, and assessing whether an object, person, or property is worth being insured.
+Risk management is often known in the business by the discipline of actuarial science.
+Individuals in the field of risk management will use a variety of mathematical models and methods to: 1) calculate risk, 2) assign risk a monetary value, and 3) evaluate whether an object, person, or property is worth being insured.

 Bachelor Degrees in Risk Management

 Online bachelor degrees in risk management are conferred as Bachelor of Science (BS).
 Students may be able to elect an actuarial track or a business track in risk management.

 Both programs will have similar core studies with an emphasis in business principles for the latter.
 Bachelor degrees are 4-year programs for full-time students with part-time students taking longer to complete.
 The bachelor degree will blend liberal arts classes such as history, communications, art, philosophy, and psychology with core programs.